Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Shepparton - North among the top 30% of areas assessed nationwide

-Compared to the rest of Victoria, Shepparton - North has similar development levels per person, supporting market stability in line with regional patterns.
-The new development consists of 78.0% standalone homes and 22.0% medium and high-density housing, preserving the area's low density nature and attracting space-seeking buyers.
+The new development in the area consists of 78% standalone homes and 22% medium and high-density housing, preserving its low-density nature while attracting space-seeking buyers.
 With around 169 people per dwelling approval, Shepparton - North exhibits characteristics of a low-density area.
-Population forecasts indicate that Shepparton - North will gain 11,105 residents by 2041.
-If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.
+According to the latest AreaSearch quarterly estimate, the population is projected to grow by 11,259 residents by 2041.
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth in the future.

 Frequently Asked Questions - Development